steveturbek/turbek.com/articles/tangible-interfaces-class.md

 Students often get tripped up making the "looks like" and a "works like" prototype the same object.

 When designing modern products, Designers and Engineers often make a "looks like" and a "works like" prototype.
 They are often quite different until late in the engineering process.
 The goal of 'works like' prototypes is to quickly change and learn.
 Form follows function, but often you don’t know what the function looks like\!
-Example of a “works like” prototype: the original iphone [https://web.archive.org/web/20190501154547/https://www.theverge.com/2019/3/19/18263844/apple-iphone-prototype-m68-original-development-board-red](https://web.archive.org/web/20190501154547/https://www.theverge.com/2019/3/19/18263844/apple-iphone-prototype-m68-original-development-board-red)
+Example of a “works like” prototype: [the original iPhone Prototype](https://web.archive.org/web/20190501154547/https://www.theverge.com/2019/3/19/18263844/apple-iphone-prototype-m68-original-development-board-red)

 ## Tech Tips Triage for Microbit